About us

 COMMITTEES and DELEGATES

-Chair – Occupational Health and Safety: Adrienne Else
+GVPL Occupational Health and Safety, Chair: Adrienne Else

-Victoria Labour Council (2): Aaron Thom, Karen Cofield
+Victoria Labour Council (2): Aaron Thom & Anu Sahota

 Equality statement